burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ### Syntax Analysis

-The compiler is based on the language rules typically described by Backus – Naur forms for Context-Free-Grammars (CFG) which describes which valid lexemas/tokens constitute a valid program.
+The compiler's understanding of the program is partially based on the language rules typically described by Backus – Naur forms for Context-Free-Grammars (CFG) which describes which valid lexemas/tokens constitute a valid program.
 The Grammars by themselves are studied in a math area called *Formal Languages and Grammars Theory*.
 That area of mathematics is essential for some Compiler's fundamental aspects.

 Based on the grammar of the C or C++ programming language, the syntax analyzer constructs the Abstract Syntax Tree (AST) for the program's source text.
 The exact grammar rules can be found in the Appendices of corresponding Language Standards.

 Employed algorithms for constructing the parsed representations depend on implementation, but they can be for example:
 * A Recursive Descent Algorithm without backtracking
-* Recursive descent with backtracking
+* Recursive Вescent with backtracking
 * Predictive Top Down Parsing
 * Parsing Tables for LL(1) and LL(k) grammars
 * Bottom-up parsing with shift-reduce parsing

 ### Semantic Analysis

 Unfortunately, some rules of the language can not be expressed only by using CFG.
 Examples: multiple declarations of a variable in one scope, usage of not yet declared variables, access to a plain C array via an index that is out of range, etc.

-For handling such analysis, which can not be captured by syntax analyzer, the semantic analyzer inside the compiler is actually used for.
+For handling such analysis, which can not be captured by a syntax analyzer, the semantic analyzer inside the compiler is actually used.
+In some sense, not everything can be captured with strict grammar rules.

 ### Code Optimization